DR CHARLOTTE RUSSELL – CLINICAL PSYCHOLOGIST AND FOUNDER

 I’m Dr Charlotte Russell, a Clinical Psychologist and the founder and editor of the Travel Psychologist blog.

-In my ‘day job’ as a Psychologist, I run my own private practice and specialise in EMDR therapy.
-Outside of work I have always loved travel, and it has always been an important way to cope with and step back from my ‘day job’.
+In my ‘day job’ as a Psychologist, I run my own private practice.
+Outside of work I have always loved travel, and it has always been an important way to cope with and step back from my clinical role.

 When I first launched The Travel Psychologist in 2021, it was a space to share evidence-based insights on how travel supports emotional well-being.
 But the blog evolved and so did my writing.
 I began weaving my own experiences into my articles, blending psychological expertise with storytelling that felt honest and human.
 This became the work I most enjoyed, and had the biggest impact for our readers.